goodloop/autoware_auto_mirror/src/perception/tracking/design/roi-associator-design.md

 ROI Associator {#roi-associator}
 ============

 The tracks within the tracker represents 3D objects around the robot.
-If the 2D measurements of any of these objects is available, then they can be associated to reinforce the track information.
+If the visual measurements of these objects are available, then they can be associated to reinforce the track information.

 # Purpose / Use cases